Tornareccio, Province of Chieti, Abruzzo

 - Dialing Area Code: +39 0872

 - How to reach it: by motorway, A14 exit Vasto Nord; by road, SS 364 from Casalbordino.

 In pre-Roman times on Mount Pallano there was a human settlement.
 In the Middle Ages the countryside was colonized by Benedictine monks.
 Among the feudal lords of the place were the Tambelli and then the Colonna.
 Pasquale Borrelli, a distinguished philosopher, physician and politician, was born here in 1782.

-- Remains of megalithic walls on Monte Pallano
+- The remains of megalithic walls on Monte Pallano

-- Convent of Vallaspra, with interesting 16th-century works
+- The Convent of Vallaspra, with interesting 16th-century works.

 - February: Trade Fair